Infant Community

 “Parents often tell me about their twelve- to twenty-four-month-old babies ‘going crazy’ during diaper changes, trying to escape, screaming, and trying to arch their backs or squirm away.
 As we pin them down and wipe their bottoms off, maybe we should consider the idea that this is their sign of potty training readiness.”
 (Diaper-Free Before 3, by Jill Lekovic)

-You can read more about how we approach toilet learning on the excellent Michael Olaf Montessori website, and in this booklet by Sarah Moudry: Toilet Awareness.
+You can read more about how we approach toilet learning on the excellent Michael Olaf Montessori website, and in this book by Sarah Moudry: Toilet Awareness.

 Preparing Children to Transition to the Children’s House